valeriomonti/auto-alt-text/README.md

 In your OpenAI account, retrieve the following data to enter on the options page:
 - API Key

+Choose the model you want to use for generating the alt text.
+Enter a prompt for generating the alt text according to your needs.

+### Claude Anthropic's APIs
+In your Anthropic account, retrieve the following data to enter on the options page:
+- API Key

+Choose the model you want to use for generating the alt text.
 Enter a prompt for generating the alt text according to your needs.

 ### Azure's APIs method